sensestage/ssdn_website/pages/downloads.md

+$order=6
 $title=Downloads

-To work with the Sense/Stage MiniBees the following software packages come in handy:
+To work with the Sense/Stage MiniBees the following downloads come in handy:

 - [Software to interface with the minibee (python)](https://github.com/sensestage/ssdn_python)
 - [MiniBee firmware and hardware definitions for Arduino](https://github.com/sensestage/ssdn_minibee)